nueverest/blowdrycss/docs/readme.rst

 Decomposition
 ~~~~~~~~~~~~~

 -  **Blow** means to expel a current of air causing it to be in a state of motion.
-Resembles the development process.
+Resembles the dynamic nature of the development process.
 -  **DRY** stands for Don't Repeat Yourself.
 -  **CSS** stands for Cascading Style Sheets.